Skip to content

 Terminal window

-curl -s http://localhost:3001/api/config | python3 -m json.tool
+curl -s http://localhost:1111/api/config | python3 -m json.tool

 You should see your instance configuration as JSON.
+If you see an error, welcome to your first Sanctum debugging session.
+There will be others.

 If you plan to run VM workloads (agent orchestration, knowledge graph), set up the Ubuntu VM.
+This is where the system goes from “neat haus automation project” to “wait, you’re running a knowledge graph in a virtual machine inside a Mac Mini?”

 1. Create the VM in UTM.